Dolphin Watching in Anna Maria Island – FAQ & Tips

 Anna Maria Island is one of the best spots on Florida’s Gulf Coast for dolphin watching.
 Our local warm, shallow waters are home to a large population of bottlenose dolphins, and we know the best places to find them.
 Areas like Tampa Bay, Sarasota Bay, and around Egmont Key are prime locations where you’ll often see dolphins swimming alongside the boat, playing in the wake, or hunting for fish.

-A picture of Dolphin Watching in Anna Maria Island [FAQ & Tips] with Island Way Excursions
+A picture of Dolphin Watching in Anna Maria Island - FAQ & Tips with Island Way Excursions

 Is There Whale Watching in Anna Maria Island?